Vanity to Coffee Cart – Furniture Makeover (Chalky Finish)

 How To Convert A Vanity To A Coffee Cart – (Furniture Makeover) – Today I’m sharing another upcycled furniture piece for our kitchen under my belt.
 I finished a furniture makeover adding to my home decor ideas, and DIY projects.

-If your a regular reader you know we have been on the long journey of remodeling our kitchen.
-We have yet to finish our kitchen cabinets, range hood, replace a new countertop and paint.
-What we have done is replaced the flooring, fixed many of the cabinet drawers, and installed a few new appliances.
+Update: We have been on the long journey of remodeling our kitchen.
+We have yet to finish our kitchen cabinets, replace the range hood (done), replace a new countertop (waiting), and paint the kitchen (done).
+Replaced the flooring, fixed cabinet drawers, and installed a few new appliances.

-I had this old vanity I used for my sewing machine but, since I have a lack of countertop space in the kitchen I decided to paint it.
-Transforming it – converting a vanity into a coffee cart to put our coffee makers, grinder…onto.
+I had this old vanity I used for my sewing machine but, since I have a lack of countertop space in the kitchen I decided to fix and paint it.
+Then convert it a vanity into a coffee cart to put our coffee makers, grinder…onto.

-The paint I picked a matching Chalky Finish Paints of Primitive, Carbon, and a Metallic Gold for accents.
+The paint I picked is a matching Chalky Finish Paints of Primitive, Carbon, and Metallic Gold for accents.
 But, you can use whatever paint colors you like when making over yours.

 Vanity to Coffee Cart DIY